thelegendofmario/open-scouting/README.md

 ```

 ### ruff
-This project uses [`ruff`](https://docs.astral.sh/ruff/) to lint and format the code.
+This project uses [`ruff`](https://docs.astral.sh/ruff/) to lint and format the python code.
-You can run the following command to lint and format the code.
+You can run the following command to run the linter once
 ```bash
 ruff check cardie --fix
 ```